Glossary · Cyber

 ISO/IEC 27001 is developed jointly by ISO/IEC JTC 1 SC 27, the Information security, cybersecurity and privacy protection subcommittee.
 The current edition, ISO/IEC 27001:2022, was published October 25, 2022 and superseded the 2013 edition.
 The 2022 revision aligned with the Annex SL high-level structure shared across ISO management-system standards, simplified the language of the management-system clauses, and replaced the Annex A controls list with a reference to the newly restructured ISO/IEC 27002:2022 controls catalog.
 The transition deadline for certificates issued under the 2013 edition was October 31, 2025, by which date all existing certifications had to migrate to the 2022 edition.

 The standard structure follows ten clauses (scope, normative references, terms and definitions, context of the organization, leadership, planning, support, operation, performance evaluation, improvement) plus Annex A. The 2022 Annex A reorganized 93 controls into four themes: Organizational (37), People (8), Physical (14), and Technological (34).
-Twelve controls are new in 2022, including threat intelligence, information security for cloud services, ICT readiness for business continuity, physical security monitoring, configuration management, information deletion, data masking, data leakage prevention, monitoring activities, web filtering, secure coding, and prevention of data leakage on cloud and digital workspace.
+Twelve controls are new in 2022, including threat intelligence, information security for cloud services, ICT strength for business continuity, physical security monitoring, configuration management, information deletion, data masking, data leakage prevention, monitoring activities, web filtering, secure coding, and prevention of data leakage on cloud and digital workspace.

 Certification is performed by certification bodies accredited under the IAF Multilateral Recognition Arrangement.
 Major accreditation bodies include UKAS (UK), DAkkS (Germany), ANAB (US), JAB (Japan), and SCC (Canada).
-The certification cycle is three years: an initial Stage 1 documentation review, Stage 2 implementation audit, and annual surveillance audits in years one and two, with recertification audit in year three.
+The certification cycle is three years: an initial Stage 1 documentation evaluation, Stage 2 implementation audit, and annual surveillance audits in years one and two, with recertification audit in year three.
 The ISMS scope is defined by the certified organization and is documented on the certificate; partial-scope certifications (covering specific business units or services) are common.

 Cross-border implication.